Olav Kjelbotn

-Olav Kjelbotn (5 October 1898, Fosnes – 17 May 1966, Namsos) was a Norwegian cross-country skier who competed in the late 1920s.
+Olav Kjelbotn (5 October 1898, Fosnes Municipality – 17 May 1966, Namsos Municipality) was a Norwegian cross-country skier who competed in the late 1920s.
 He won a bronze medal at the 1926 FIS Nordic World Ski Championships in the 50 km event.

 Kjelbotn also finished fourth in the 50 km event at the 1928 Winter Olympics in St. Moritz.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).